Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 GetHomeRoute and PostHomeRoute, alongisde PostSignInRoute are used when the application is in the state of the player lobby.
 GetSignIn and PostSingOut routes are used when the player is signing into or signing out of the player lobby.
-All other routes are used for making moves.
+PostSubmitTurnRoute, PostValidateMoveRoute are used to validate the moves, while other routes are for enhancement features (AI, spectator, reply).

 ![Server UI-Tier Class Structure](UITierClassStructure.png)